amine-ba/DemoSleepApp/Readme.md

 # SleepIo

-SleepIo is a patient tracking app for sufferers of different types of sleep disorders such as Insomnia
+Patient tracking app for sufferers of different types of sleep disorders such as Insomnia

 ### Quick Start (Development)